danielquinn/grandpa/README.md

 # Grandpa

-The archive of all of my Grandpa's home videos over the decades
+This is the archive of all of my Grandpa's home videos over the decades

 ## Story